 on the font size selected, a standard 8x11 sheet of paper contains 6 rows of 5 problems

-to use to generate fact sheet problems, this method uses a single numeric range
+to use to generate fact sheet problems, this method uses a single number range

-to select both the numerator and denominator.
+to select both number1 and number2.
 The low and high end of the range

-are to have numerators and denominators which are single-digits, the minimum and
+should have number1 and number2 which are single-digits, the minimum and

 maximum values entered would be "0" and "9".
 Example: